ki0apa/Othello-ai/README.md

 1. MCTS is more likely to select nodes that have a higher win lose ratio.
 2. MCTS is more likely to select nodes that have been explored less than other nodes.

 After MCTS reaches a node where not all possible moves have been explored, a new node is created.
 This is the _expansion_ step.
 Then MCTS runs a simulation from the game state represented by the new node.
 This is the _simulation_ step.
 Finally, it updates the win-lose ratio and the number of times a node has been explored on the partial game tree.
-This is the _back propogation_ step.
+This is the _back propagation_ step.
 After many iterations, the node which has been explored the most is the optimal move.
 The [wikipedia page](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) on MCTS explains the algorithm in more detail.

 ![](https://upload.wikimedia.org/wikipedia/commons/2/21/MCTS-steps.svg)